 CIS\CPS: choose the environment in which we are creating the volume either CPS\CIS.

-DNS Environment: Datacenter of the Archive log filer
+DNS Environment: Datacenter of the Archive log filer.
+This should always be the same site and Module DNS.

 Volume\DB type: chose NFS-Oracle for LION, CIFS-MSSQL for WISP and NFS-MySQL for MySQL